Jyoti200/ECG-Image-Classification-MI-COVID-Normal/README.md

 Versatility: Capable of distinguishing between cardiac and COVID-19 patients, contributing to efficient and timely diagnosis.

-User-Friendly Interface: Designed with simplicity in mind, allowing easy interaction for healthcare professionals and researchers.

 **Dependencies**
 SmartECG relies on the following dependencies: